TheFo2sh/redux.NET/README.md

-#This is a frog of the original project
+#This is a fork of the original project
 we are plainning to do some deviations from the original project as our goal is to provide a more complete framework that utilize the power of mvvm and the consistancy of flux

 ##road map